 slightly resentful person, I quickly became irritated and frustrated that they couldn’t figure it out themselves.
 I mean, my god, I HAD MADE A GOOGLE DRIVE.
 I told them to make the files available offline before we got there so this wouldn’t happen (aka prevent my resentment).
 But, it didn’t happen, and my exceptionally organized google drive was left nearly abandoned (rip).

 Regardless of all of this, it was still the trip of a lifetime.
-I mean, my sister and I swam with sea turtles on the Great Barrier Reef!!!!
+I mean, my sister and I swam with sea turtles in the Great Barrier Reef!!!!
 We will never experience something like that again.
-My mom got the trip of a lifetime and I know how much that means to her.
+My mom got the trip of a lifetime, and I know how much that means to her.
 And I got to plan it, which means a lot to me.

 Going forward, for the sake of my family, and yours too if you find yourself planning an extended family vacation, I am going to offer three simple suggestions: